CRISIS RESPONSE SERVICES – Thunder Bay: 807-346-8282 | District / Toll-Free: 1-866-888-8988

 Student Placements

-We have yet to fill all student summer placements/internships for 2024/2025 but if you are interested in a placement or intern opportunity, interested students must contact: [email protected]
+We have filled all student summer placements/internships for 2024/2025 but if you are interested in a placement or intern opportunity, interested students must contact: [email protected]

 CMHA Thunder Bay is committed to creating a diverse and inclusive environment that is fully accessible and welcomes applications from all qualified individuals including those with a lived experience, members of visible minorities, Indigenous peoples and persons with disabilities.